gorn/rspreadsheet/README.md

 gem is hosted on Rubygems - https://rubygems.org/gems/rspreadsheet

+If you get this or similar error

+    mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h

+then you might not have installed libxml for ruby.
+I.e. in debian something like <code>sudo aptitude install ruby-libxml</code> or using equivalent command in other package managers.

 ## Motivation and Ideas

 This project arised from the necessity.
 Alhought it is not true that there are no ruby gems allowing to acess OpenDOcument spreadsheet, I did not find another decent one which would suit my needs.
 Most of them also look abandoned and inactive.
 I have investigated these options: